Mission to the World

 Mission to the World (MTW) is the mission-sending agency for the Presbyterian Church in America.
-This evangelical Christian organization believes in advancing the Great Commission by promoting Reformed and covenantal church planting movements using word and deed in strategic areas worldwide.
+The evangelical Christian organization believes in advancing the Great Commission by promoting Reformed and covenantal church planting movements using word and deed in strategic areas worldwide.

-Mission to the World has missionaries or international partners serving in 100 countries around the world.
-This includes 570 career missionaries, 71 short-term missionaries, 70 volunteer interns, and 1026 trip participants.
+Mission to the World has missionaries or international partners serving in 104 countries.
+This includes 509 long-term missionaries and 1274 shorter-term workers, including 106 missionaries, 100 volunteer interns and residents, and 1068 trip participants.

-Dr. Paul Kooistra served as the coordinator from 1994 to 2014.

-On July 24, 2014 Dr. Lloyd Kim was appointed as the new coordinator.
+Paul Kooistra served as the coordinator from 1994 to 2014.
+On July 24, 2014, Lloyd Kim was appointed as the new coordinator.

-Locations

-MTW missionaries serve all over the world, including the following locations: